Author Interview with Elizabeth S. Tyree

 7. Where do you get your covers?

-I have created all of my covers thus-far, though my Mother and illustrator, Becky Tyree, will be helping me to update those for a more united feel as she gets more caught up with the other books we’re waiting for pictures in (I only have 5 books she’s currently trying to work on….she’ll be done in no time ;) )
+I have created all of my covers thus-far, though my mother and illustrator, Becky Tyree, will be helping me to update those for a more united feel as she gets more caught up with the other books we’re waiting for pictures in (I only have five books she’s currently trying to work on….she’ll be done in no time. ;)

 8. What is a subject/character/setting you would like to tackle?

 I would love to work on a creative non-fiction of some sort, but I’m not sure what I want to write about there.
 Possibly something having to do with Texas history that is often ignored, skewed, or left out.
-Perhaps a Children’s or Middle Grades series of creative non-fictions, each focusing on legends or histories of the state that are glossed over or ignored?
+Perhaps a children’s or middle grade series of creative non-fiction, each focusing on legends or histories of the state that are glossed over or ignored?

 9. What is next for you?

-The World!
-Or…5 books, the lesson ideas/vocabulary lists/quizzes for Dragon on My Neck, and raising my toddler (Who, by the by, created her own ‘bed time story’ for her baby dolls, so Mother and I are translating it into a small picture book.
+The world!
+Or…five books, the lesson ideas/vocabulary lists/quizzes for Dragon on My Neck, and raising my toddler (who, by the by, created her own "bed time story" for her baby dolls, so Mother and I are translating it into a small picture book.
 Look for Little Monster by Binky Bo Tyree…coming soon.)